mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 in this way we got an object which is used similarly to normal Rails models such as Beer, Brewery, etc.

-However we do not want to use OpenStructs directly in our code.
+However, we do not want to use OpenStructs directly in our code.
 That is way we create the class Places for beer restaurants and this class inherits OpenStruct:

 ```ruby
 class Place < OpenStruct